Why study here?

 Computer Science is now a fundamental part of society and the career opportunities are diverse and exciting.
 Read what our alumni say and also see our careers and employability page

 In the 2014 Research Excellence Framework, the School was ranked 9th in UK for research power with 88% of internationally excellent.
-See our facts and figures
+See our facts and figures and research

 I really enjoy the wide range of ways in which we are taught—we don't just have traditional sit-down-and-listen lectures, we also have tutorials and lab sessions in small groups that really help reinforce what we are taught.
 The most interesting thing we do are our group projects, every term we have a new group and a new project to work on, and this really helps to develop not just our technical skills but our software engineering, team-working and management skills.

 Our BSc (Hons) Computer Science degree (G400) and BSc (Hons) Computer Science with Artificial Intelligence (G4G7) are accredited by the British Computer Society and part-exemption is granted from the BCS Professional Examination.

 The School offers students the opportunity to study abroad as an integral part of their studies.

 Each student has a personal tutor who guides their studies and module choices, as well as taking an interest in their personal and academic development.
 He or she is the first point of contact for academic matters and you will have regular meetings in the first year and will continue to see him/her throughout your degree.

 The views of the students voiced through the student/staff body (Learning Community Forum) and in the National Student Survey help to influence the changes to our courses and modules.
 We are responding to issues that were apparent in previous years, in particular we are improving our approach to feedback.
 Student views on this are being treated as a priority and new policies are in place for the current year.

 Some comments returned by our students in the National Student Survey